-Rev. Benjamin Haupt is an assistant professor Practical Theology and director of library services at Concordia Seminary, St. Louis.
+Rev. Benjamin Haupt is an assistant professor of Practical Theology and director of library services at Concordia Seminary, St. Louis.

 Haupt has been a faculty member since 2013.